UniversalDependencies/docs/workgroups/expletives.md

 ## Object Expletives

-Expletives in object position have been assumed in (at least) two types of constructions:
+Expletives in object position have been assumed in (at least) three types of constructions:

 1. Extraposed complement clauses
 2. Inherent reflexives
+3. Verbs with an inherent expletive (object) argument

 Extraposed complement clauses, with or without a corresponding expletive pronoun, typically occur together with a predicative `xcomp` as in the following examples.